smartcontractkit/documentation/docs/Using Price Feeds/using-chainlink-reference-contracts.md

 Create your own monitoring alerts based on deviations in the answers that data feeds provide.
 This will notify you when potential issues occur so you can respond to them.

-### Check the latest answer against reasonable limits
+### Check the Latest Answer against Reasonable Limits

 The data feed aggregator includes both [`minAnswer` and `maxAnswer` values](https://github.com/smartcontractkit/libocr/blob/9e4afd8896f365b964bdf769ca28f373a3fb0300/contract/AccessControlledOffchainAggregator.sol#L33).
 These variables prevent the aggregator from updating the `latestAnswer` outside the agreed range of acceptable values, but they do not stop your application from reading the most recent answer.